storj/docs/app/learn/concepts/access/access-grants/api-key/restriction/page.md

 docId: BvM5lT5lXn3A7BNqs__1w
 redirects:
   - /dcs/concepts/access/access-grants/api-key/restriction
+metadata:
+  title: Understanding Access Restrictions and Caveats
+  description:
+    Details about encoding access restrictions into the API Key with Caveats, including operations, bucket access, path restrictions, as well as time window limitations.
+Additional information on the role of Access Grants for object retrieval, sharing read access, and uplink client actions.
 ---

 Access restrictions are encoded into the API Key inside of an Access Grant via Caveats.